Lillian Oppenheimer: From a hobby to a career

-For Lillian Oppenheimer and Frieda Lourie, origami was only a personal hobby.
-At the start of 1957, Oppenheimer received a copy of Robert Harbin's Paper Magic (1956) from her son William.
-The book contained clear instructions for the models known in the West.
-It also included an introduction which provided a lengthy history of the art form in Europe and Japan, an analysis of common techniques and a bibliography.
-Harbin had conducted extensive research; Gershon Legman informed him of the Japanese and Spanish paper folding traditions, where more inventive models were being created than in the West.
+At the start of 1957, Lillian Oppenheimer received a copy of Robert Harbin's Paper Magic (1956) from her son William.
+Harbin conducted extensive research for the book.
+It included an introduction with a lengthy history of paper folding in Japan and Europe, an analysis of common techniques, instructions for most of the models known in the Western world, and a bibliography.
+Gershon Legman informed him about the paper folding traditions in Japan and Spain, where the more inventive models were being created.
 The British origami historian David Lister considered Paper Magic the "first time that anyone had written about paperfolding in such a comprehensive way."
-It was a systematic treatment of origami that viewed it as a form of art rather than a children's game.
+It was a systematic treatment of paper folding that viewed it as a form of art rather than a children's game.

-Lister, who knew Oppenheimer personally, wrote that Paper Magic changed her perception of origami from a solitary pastime to an active and connected minor art form and movement.
-In the summer of 1957, she went to Great Britain to meet with its author, Harbin.
-Although she could not meet Legman in France because he was away from home, she began to correspond with him and other notable paper folders, including Akira Yoshizawa of Japan and Ligia Montoya of Argentina.

-Oppenheimer later adopted origami (折り紙, lit. 'to fold paper'), the accepted Japanese term for recreational paper folding, instead of the English paper folding to refer to her art form.
-She thought that the English term paper folding was "uninteresting" and too easily confused with other paper crafts.
-She also considered the Mandarin term (折纸, Pinyin: zhé zhǐ) but ultimately found it unappealing and difficult to pronounce.
-Before this, origami had only been used in the English language in several English-language books from Japan.
-Her efforts, and her later establishment of the Origami Center, led to origami being established as the name for the art form not only in English but in many other languages as well, including most European ones.
-Nick Robinson, the president of the British Origami Society, wrote that origami has been established in English since 1958.
+Before she read Paper Magic, Oppenheimer saw paper folding as just a hobby, one that was usually enjoyed alone.
+However, the book gave her a different view of paper folding: a distinct art form, and a movement whose followers actively communicated with each other.
+Oppenheimer wanted to get into contact with other followers of this movement.
+After visiting Harbin in Britain in the summer of 1957, she began exchanging letters with other paper folders, including Gershon Legman in France, Akira Yoshizawa in Japan, and Ligia Montoya in Argentina.

 Oppenheimer was interested in origami for recreation.
 She would acquaint herself with other practitioners and steadily learned more about the art.
 In contrast, her paper folding partner Lourie, a therapist at Bellevue Hospital, used it for her patients.
 On Lourie's suggestion, the two began teaching origami to those who were interestedfrom groups at the Red Cross, Boy Scouts and Girl Scouts to nursing home residentsand they started doing origami professionally.
-Lourie acquired a studio where she could live and hold lessons at the Hotel Irving, where the Oppenheimers lived.
+At the Hotel Irving, where Oppenheimer lived, Lourie moved into a studio where she could hold lessons.